arvinmi/sif/README.md

 A file browser for precise code selection with repomix and yek backends.

+> [!Important]
+> sif is still in development and has many known bugs.

 ## Why sif?

 Find it a struggle to select the right files with complex glob patterns or config files just to select the right files for llm code ingestion?
 Sif solves this with a simple visual interface where **you see exactly what gets processed**.